json-everything/json-everything-docs/_docs/schema/schemagen/conditional-generation.md

 As of v3.3.0, _JsonSchema.Net.Generation_ includes the ability to define conditional constraints like these.

-> Currently this system only supports matching discrete values, not ranges.
-This is a feature that may be added at a later date.
+> Currently this system only supports matching discrete values, not ranges, which is a feature that may be added at a later date.
 {: .prompt-info }

 ## Condition groups {#conditional-groups}

-The first step to defining condition constraints is to set up some constraint groups.
-Condition groups allow you to define multiple constraints that must all be met before the constraints that apply to those groups.
+The first step to defining conditional constraints is to set up some condition groups.
+Condition groups allow you to define one or more conditions into groups, and for each group, every condition must be met before the constraints for that group can apply.
 (See [below](#conditional-constraints) to learn how to apply constraints conditionally.)

 This can be done with either the `[If]` or the `[IfEnum]` attributes.
 These are special attributes that are applied to the type itself.